Making the Transition to a Global Payroll Operation

 Globalization of the Payroll function is a high priority for approximately 40% of the companies with global operations that participated in recent Peeriosity research on this topic.
-While the benefits of a global design can be significant, being able to overcome the obstacles to transition to this type of structure can be very challenging, especially in a number of countries in Europe and Asia with complex regulatory environments and limited technology alternatives.
+While the benefits of a global design can be significant, being able to overcome the obstacles to transitioning to this type of structure can be very challenging, especially in a number of countries in Europe and Asia with complex regulatory environments and limited technology alternatives.

 Utilizing an independent transfer team and a predefined project methodology, the effort began with the overall business drivers of cost and user experience being of the highest importance.
 Their strategy included having zero-to-gross offshored and gross-to-net being performed in a global end-to-end center of excellence that is outsourced, while US Payroll remained in-house.
 Utilizing two strategic vendors, the “lift and shift” implementation approach was used and the operational foundation was based on Business Process Management (BPM) principles.

-There were numerous challenges faced during this global transition, including users and stakeholders adjusting to remote versus onsite payroll support (local language and face to face interaction), retaining and developing talent, maintaining an engaged and committed workforce, retaining tribal knowledge, performing remote reporting, and building the right culture and leadership in the receiving location.
+There were numerous challenges faced during this global transition, including users and stakeholders adjusting to remote versus onsite payroll support (local language and face-to-face interaction), retaining and developing talent, maintaining an engaged and committed workforce, retaining tribal knowledge, performing remote reporting, and building the right culture and leadership in the receiving location.
 As always seems to be the case, the silo versus global mentality was difficult to overcome, as well as the almost universal challenge with a project like this of systems integration.

 The following are some of the results of the global payroll transition: